NeilBhandari/HawkStudy/README.md

-# IPRO497-DigitalDev
+# HawkStudy
-This is the HawkStudy github for the AP Digital Development course at IIT.
+This is the repository for HawkStudy, an application that allows students to reserve empty rooms to study and collaborate in.
+It utilizes databases and web development.